 - Veteran drivers, brush up on the rules of the road.

 About the online version of the NYS Driver's Manual

-The online version of the NYS Driver's Manual contains substantially the same information contained in Parts 2 and 3 of the printed manual (Chapters 4 through 12) dated 9/11.
+The online version of the NYS Driver's Manual contains substantially the same information as Parts 2 and 3 of the printed manual (Chapters 4 through 12) dated 9/11.
 Chapters 4 through 11 include the material you must read and understand to pass the written test for a Class D, DJ or E learner permit.
-Each of those chapters has an interactive quiz that includes actual DMV written test questions.
+Each of those chapters has an interactive quiz with actual DMV written test questions.

 How to use the online version